See our holiday gift ideas for patients and helpful aids for caregivers.

 Balance exercises are important in helping prevent falls and improving mobility.
 For individuals who have experienced moderate to severe strokes, the loss of sitting balance is a common effect that occurs and often needs to be addressed early in the stroke rehabilitation process.
 The ability to maintain balance while seated serves as a fundamental requirement for engaging in essential activities of daily living, such as dressing, bathing, and toileting.
 One cannot learn to stand safely until sitting balance is maintained first.

 The exercises below are examples of how to improve sitting and standing balance.
 However, it is imperative that you consult with your physician or therapist to ensure these exercises are both safe and suitable for your specific circumstances.
+Try our stroke rehab guide if you are looking for a list of comprehensive exercises and stroke recovery information.

 Sitting Balance Exercises